alecstephens/odin-project-1/README.md

 # odin-project-1

-In this project the website will provide the user with a list of dogs, along with a picture of said dog, and finally a link to view more images of the dog.
+In this project the website will provide the user with a list of dogs, along with a link to view an an image of the dog with a decription of it as well.

 This project will reflect the HTML that I have been relearning.